eagle840/killercoda-labs/workInProgress/Ruby_on_Rails/step1.md

 ### To remove the warning

-add __config.hosts.clear__ to the  `config/environments/development.rb` file`, in the 'do' section
+add `config.hosts.clear` to the  **config/environments/development.rb** file, in the 'do' section

-This will create a basic Rails application with the necessary files and directories.
+This will finally create a basic Rails application with the necessary files and directories.
 You can explore the generated code and start building your lab exercises based on the sections mentioned earlier.

 ## Hello world